mohd497/shopsearch/README.md

 * to setup just configure database yml (postgres) and ```bundle install```

-* used pg_search gem becuase of fast setup and robust results
+* used pg_search gem because of fast setup and robust results

 * to run tests use just use ```rspec spec/ ```